Hearing Loss Treatment: Can Help Alzheimer's Patients

 When you think about Alzheimer's disease one of the more common problems associated with this disease is the inability (or compromised ability) to communicate.
 Many times Alzheimer's patients in the later stages of the disease seem to be in their own world, often not responding to others or stimuli within their environment that we would expect them to notice.

-Conversations go on without them, questions are asked but remain unanswered, in fact much of the time the Alzheimer's patient seems completely unaware that questions or discussion are even occurring in their midst.
+Conversations go on without them, questions are asked but remain unanswered, in fact, much of the time the Alzheimer's patient seems completely unaware that questions or discussion are even occurring in their midst.

 Now consider for a moment what the same situation would look like with a person with moderate to severe hearing loss.
 Once again questions would go unanswered, conversations would remain very much one sided, and the caregiver, unless they were aware of the hearing loss, would find it difficult if not impossible to communicate with this person.

-How Hearing Loss Treatment Improves Alzheimer's Patients Quality of Life
+How Hearing Loss Treatment Improves Alzheimer's Patients' Quality of Life

 Now consider for a moment the person you know with Alzheimer's.
 Do they struggle with similar communication issues as discussed here?
 Could it be that in addition to Alzheimer's they have a problem with hearing loss?
 Are they missing out on stimuli in their environment to keep their brain active?

-Diagnosing a hearing loss in someone suffering with Alzheimer's can be a huge relief for both the sufferer and their caregivers.
+Diagnosing a hearing loss in someone suffering from Alzheimer's can be a huge relief for both the sufferer and their caregivers.
 Hearing loss compounds the Alzheimer patients ability to communicate and this decreased communication is often completely attributed to Alzheimer's when often it's a separate, treatable hearing loss problem to blame.

 According to the Better Hearing Institute (BHI) research shows that hearing loss can significantly and negatively impact an older person's declining cognitive dysfunction.
 When hearing loss and Alzheimer's are found together this person has usually been experiencing serious and varied problems from the combination of the problems that have been previously blamed solely on the Alzheimer's.